This Day In Writing History

 In the cut material, which would be published later as The Starwick Episodes, Starwick's homosexuality is given an open and honest treatment, as he is depicted as a tormented gay man who longs to find acceptance and escape the closet.

 Gant's reaction is also honest - he is initially shocked and repulsed.
-But, when he and Starwick engage in a series of soul-baring conversations about sexuality, Gant loses his homophobia and accepts his gay friend.
+Yet, when he and Starwick engage in soul-baring conversations about sexuality, Gant begins to lose his homophobia.

 The character of Starwick was based on Wolfe's college friend, playwright Kenneth Raisback, a gay man who was murdered - a crime that would never be solved.